DaBenjamins/obs-google-sheet-importer/README.md

 Change the cell text to begin with `?hide;Any text here` or `?show;Any text here` to disable/enable the text source (with the last text that was set)
 ### Changing Text Color
 Change the cell text to `?color=000000;Any text here` to set the text color in OBS with hex colors.
+### Changing Text Font Style
+Change the cell text to `?fontstyle=?????;Any text here` to set the text font style in OBS.
+Replace ????? with either strikethrough or underline for either of those effects.

 ## Controlling Image Sources
 Any image URL in a cell is set as the image in the source.